raspberrypilearning/non-player-characters/en/step_2.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Parenting**</span> in Unity is when a **Parent GameObject** has one or more **Child GameObjects** that move, rotate and scale with it.
-This is really useful for positioning Child GameOjects in relation to their Parent GameObject.
-A parent GameObject can have many Child GameObjects but a Child GameObject can have only one Parent GameObject.
+<span style="color: #0faeb0">**Parenting**</span> in Unity is when a **parent GameObject** has one or more **child GameObjects** that move, rotate and scale with it.
+This is really useful for positioning children in relation to their parent.
+A parent can have many Child GameObjects but a child can have only one parent.
 </p>

-The Gamemaster will use `UI` **Child GameObject** to display the game instructions and have a button to press to start the timer.
-These Child GameObjects will only be displayed when the Player is close enough to talk to the Gamemaster and the game is not already in progress.
+The Gamemaster will use `UI` **child GameObject** to display the game instructions and have a button to press to start the timer.
+These child GameObjects will only be displayed when the Player is close enough to talk to the Gamemaster and the game is not already in progress.

 --- task ---

-Right-click on the Gamemaster in the Hierarchy window and from `UI` select `Text - TextMeshPro` to create text that is a Child GameObject of the Gamemaster.
+Right-click on the Gamemaster in the Hierarchy window and from `UI` select `Text - TextMeshPro` to create text that is a child GameObject of the Gamemaster.
 This will also automatically create a canvas for the text to sit on.

 ![The Hierarchy window showing new text child GameObject.
 The new text GameObject is indented as it has been created as a child object of the Gamemaster. ](images/text-child-hierarchy.png)